Late lodgement and late payment

 Late lodgement of returns

-If we issue you with a default assessment notice because you did not lodge a periodic, annual or final return by the due date, you will be charged penalty tax (75% of the payroll tax).
+If we issue you with a default assessment notice because you did not lodge a payroll tax return by the due date, you will be charged penalty tax (75% of the payroll tax).
 This is in addition to your existing payroll tax liability.

 Penalty tax may increase by up to 20% in certain circumstances.